Published on: 2025-08-04

 Assets such as commodities (silver, platinum, base metals) and inflation-adjusted products can serve as safeguards against inflation and currency depreciation.

-Silver is up around 32% in 2025, reaching nearly $40/oz.
+As of late November 2025, spot silver is trading around US $53~$56/oz, up around 30 -40% in 2025.
 While industrial demand has slowed, its use as a store of value has returned: some analysts suggest silver gains more during stagflation scenarios.

 As central banks increasingly diversify reserves away from the dollar, holdings of gold, euros, and yuan (albeit limited by convertibility) act effectively as safe-haven assets.

-Emerging markets in China and Turkey are among those accumulating gold at elevated rates, with global demand increasing ~3% in Q2 2025, supporting prices.
+Emerging markets in China and Turkey are among those accumulating gold at elevated rates with net central-bank gold purchases remaining strong; by end-Q3 of 2025, around 634 tonnes have been added.

 Despite being debated as a safe haven, Bitcoin has occasionally increased in value during U.S. policy upheavals or periods of uncertainty.
 Nonetheless, research indicates that its role as a safe haven is not supported.